Podcast: How do you help children who cannot speak?

 It will help those who want to know more about the role and might be interested in working in this specialist field of social work.
 This episode would also be of interest to those wanting to learn about some of the social work approaches used in such complex cases.

 Interested in finding out more about Surrey’s children’s services?
-Consider attending their virtual open evening on Mon, 5 July 2021 from 4.30pm
+Attend their virtual open evening on Mon, 5 July 2021 from 4.30pm

-NB Did you know podcasts count towards your CPD for Social Work England registration?
+NB Did you know podcasts count towards your CPD for Social Work England registration renewal?